 Great.
 So why don't we talk a little bit more about Fauna and Abhi, could you give us just a little overview on exactly kind of what the company is in general?

 I think the overview for Fauna, it's a bit different in terms of the company's position with Macrometa.

-It's both are very globally distributed, fully edge database, but Fauna focuses more on the serverless aspect and API driven offering.
+It's both are very kind of globally distributed, fully edge database, but Fauna focuses more on the serverless aspect and API driven offering.

-So they have a couple of APIs where it's, again, very tightly integrated with Cloudflare Workers, but kind of the focus really here is fully developer-friendly and users can make API calls to do complex operations and kind of take this complexity out of 10, 12 years, 15 years back where you had a database layer, you had a service layer, you had a front-end layer and database team would not talk to the team's own talking between each other because everything is kind of done in a silo.
+So they have a couple of APIs where it's, again, very tightly integrated with Cloudflare workers, but kind of focus really here is fully developer-friendly and users can make API calls to do complex operations and kind of take this complexity out of 10, 12 years, 15 years back where you had a database layer, you had a service layer, you had a front-end layer and database team would not talk to, the teams won't talk in between each other because everything is kind of done in a silo.